The six phases of financial independence

 Oddly enough, you might not even be debt-free when you reach your FI Freedom Day.
 This is because you could readily pay off any liabilities (e.g., rental properties) without any long-term financial consequences.

-The sum of phases 3-6 are labelled by me as financial actualization.
-The building blocks you established as part of financial organization allowed you to realize your goals.
 By phase 6, you’ve been so effective and efficient at your financial management processes over the years, they’ve become second nature and part of your DNA.

 Having enough thoughts